 During the past two years, California has made it easier to determine who is an employee and who is an independent contractor.
 Assembling Bill 5 (“AB-5”), passed into law in September 2019, codifies into state law the California Supreme Court’s ABC Test set out in its 2018 Dynamex case.
-The ABC Test challenges the way the gig economy has operated for the past decade.
-It is now virtually impossible to classify individuals working within California as independent contractors if they perform work that is within the usual course of the hiring entity’s business.
+The ABC Test challenges how the gig economy has operated for the past decade.
+It is now virtually impossible to classify individuals working within California as independent contractors if they perform work within the usual course of the hiring entity’s business.

 Under the ABC Rule, a worker is an employee unless the employing party can prove:

-A. The hired person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.
+A. The hired person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and, in fact.